Suspicious Transaction/Activity Reports (STRs/SARs)

-The Proceeds of Crime Act (POCA) and the Anti -Terrorism Act (the ATA) require that a STR/SAR be made to the FIU by Reporting Entities when they know or have reasonable grounds for suspicion of Money Laundering or Financing of Terrorism.
+The Proceeds of Crime Act (POCA) and the Anti -Terrorism Act (the ATA) require that a STR/SAR be made to the FIUTT by Reporting Entities when they know or have reasonable grounds for suspicion of Money Laundering or Financing of Terrorism.
 Suspicious Activity/ Suspicious Transaction Reports (STRs/SARs) suspicious transaction and suspicious activity reports are received from financial institutions and listed business in accordance with the Financial Intelligence Act.

 What Is A Suspicious Transaction/Activity?

 Suspicion of money laundering or financing of terrorism requires a degree of satisfaction that may not amount to belief, but should extend beyond mere speculation and be based on some foundation that money laundering or terrorist financing has occurred or is about to occur.